RichardJolly/RepData_PeerAssessment1/PA1_template.md

 Column names for the data frame were defined and a histogram graph ploted for the number of steps taken each day.

-The mean number of total steps taken per day is `r meenSteps2` .
-The median is `r midSteps2` .
+The mean number of total steps taken per day is 10766 .
+The median is 10766 .
 Fractional portions of the values are truncated, as a fraction of a step is not relevant in the real world.

 The resulting mean and median number of steps per day were virturally identical to the data set with missing values ignored.
 It would appear that substituting mean values for the missing data served to reinforce the mean and median values.